 Release date: TBA

-Teased at E3 2018, The Elder Scrolls VI is the next major installment in the Elder Scrolls franchise.
+Teased at E3 2018, The Elder Scrolls VI is the next big installment in the Elder Scrolls franchise.
 Not much was revealed about the upcoming game other than that it will be released after Bethesda’s new upcoming IP, Starfield.
-As such, the fans are left guessing as to which province the game will be set in, with the most popular guess being High Rock, based on the mountainous terrain shown in the teaser.
+As such, the fans are left guessing as to which province the game will be set in, the most popular guesses being either High Rock or Hammerfell.